justAnArthur/slash/modules/backend/README.md

 Will contain logic to create a database connection, a migration script and the schema definitions Note that /sqlite folder will contain the DB files and the generated migrations

-:warning: **Pro tip** In order to generate sql migration scripts one needs only to change the `schema.ts` file and run `bun migration:create`, drizzle-kit will figure out how to generate sql from those changes
+:warning: **Pro tip** In order to generate sql migration scripts one needs only to change the `schema.index.ts` file and run `bun migration:create`, drizzle-kit will figure out how to generate sql from those changes

 ### src/test folder